Best Dog Toys of 2020

 Available sizes: Small (6.5 inches), Large (8.5 inches)

 The ZippyPaws Skinny Peltz plush toy set is a cute animal trio that includes a squirrel, fox, and a raccoon.
-Each toy includes three built-in squeakers and no stuffing that is usually tempting for many dogs to want to remove.
+Each toy contains three built-in squeakers and no stuffing that is usually tempting for many dogs to remove.
 Each animal's thin profile is ideal for smaller breeds with smaller mouths and is easy to grab and hold onto.

-The overall durability of these animals is only average for plush toys, and some of our test pooches were able to immediately disarm or remove the squeakers.
+The overall durability of these animals is only average for plush toys, and some of our test pups were able to disarm or remove the squeakers immediately.
 Since there isn't any stuffing to protect them, they can more easily be crushed or removed for especially curious or destructive dogs.

 Available sizes: Small, Large